Marysville, Montana

 "Two new mills are are being built to apply modern metalurgical science to the recovery of gold which today is worth nearly twice as much as in the days when Marysville produced million.
 One 150-ton mill has been completed this year and is now in operation.
 Other mills will be built in the district."

-Most gold mining districts were irreparably damaged by the ban on gold mining during the war as mines were left idle and filled with water.
+When the mines closed the town declined but was never completely abandoned.
 Marysville endures to this day with a small population of about 80 inhabitants.
 Interest in the Drumlummon mine continues to this day.

-Over 1,300,000 ounces of gold have been mined from Marysville mines.
+Over 1,300,000 ounces of gold have been mined from Marysville district mines.

 Principal Gold Districts of Montana